 Or we may not know that events will bring us not what we want, but what we need most at the moment (and these are often two completely different things).

-The pandemic becomes more and more troublesome.
-But who knows, maybe this planet needed it?
-Perhaps this was necessary for Man, the greatest predator on Earth, to finally wake up from the illusion he creates?
+The pandemic has become more and more troublesome.
+But who knows, maybe this planet needed it.
+Perhaps this was necessary for Man, the greatest predator on Earth, to finally wake up from the illusion he creates.